TheZambi/COMP/README.md

 ### Ollir

 Using the AST created during the semantic phase we create a string containing all `OLLIR` code needed to generate the JVM code.
-Here we use a post order visitor, generating firstly the code needed for the inner instruction.
-This way we can create auxiliary variables with ease, without having to iterate all children nodes of the current node.
+Here we use a post order visitor, starting by generating the necessary code for the inner instructions.
+This way, we can create auxiliary variables with ease, without having to iterate through all the children of the current node.

-It's also during this phase we make optimizations to while expressions.
-This optimization consists of removing one unnecessary `goto` instruction making our jasmin code more optimized.
+It's also during this phase that we make optimizations to while expressions.
+This optimization consists of removing one unnecessary `goto` instruction from each loop, making our final jasmin code more optimized.

-In our implementation, in order to make things easier to parse and create JVM code, we considered every `if` statement to be a `if not` statement instead.
+In our implementation, in order to facilitate the creation of JVM code, we considered every `if` statement to be an `if not` statement instead.

 ### Jasmin

-Taking the previously generated `OLLIR` code, it is parsed using the provided `OLLIR` tool and we take its output (ClassUnit object - ollirClass), using it to generate the JVM code in jasmin format.
+Taking the previously generated `OLLIR` code, parsed using the provided `OLLIR` tool, we take its output (ClassUnit object - ollirClass), using it to generate the JVM code in jasmin format.
-We make use of the variable table containing all registers and the list of instructions of each method to select the corresponding JVM instructions.
+We make use of the variable table containing both all the registers and the list of instructions of each method to select the corresponding JVM instructions.

-Lower cost instructions are selected in multiple cases, like *iinc* instructions on variable increments (i = i + 1) instead of *iadd* and *isub*, use of *if\<cond\>* on comparisons with 0 and the different constant loading instructions ('iconst_m1', 'iconst_n', 'bipush n', 'sipush n', 'ldc') depending on the constant value.
+Lower cost instructions are selected in multiple cases, such as `iinc` instructions on variable increments `(i = i + 1)` instead of `iadd` and `isub`, the use of `if\<cond\>` on comparisons with 0 and also the different constant loading instructions (`iconst_m1`, `iconst_n`, `bipush n`, `sipush n`, `ldc`), depending on the constant value.

-We also use the variable tables given by the `OLLIR` tool to calculate the local variables limit for each method and, throughout the generation of each method, a required stack size is calculated for each instruction and the maximum size in a method is selected as the stack limit.
+We also use the variable tables given by the `OLLIR` tool to calculate the local variable limit for each method and, throughout the generation of each method, a required stack size is calculated for each instruction, and the maximum size in a method is selected as the stack limit.

 As an extra optimization to stack size and operations, some operations are replaced by their results in the generation.
-When generating LTH operations with both operands being literals the result is pushed into the stack, for example, a = 1 < 2 will result in iconst_1; istore_1 (assuming 1 is the register of 'a').
+When generating `LTH` operations with both operands being literals the result is pushed into the stack, for example, `a = 1 < 2` will result in `iconst_1; istore_1` (assuming 1 is the register of 'a').
-This is also applied to ANDB operations (cases when at least one of the operands is a False literal or both are True literals) and NOTB operations.
+This is also applied to `ANDB` operations (cases when at least one of the operands is a `False` literal or both are `True` literals) and `NOTB` operations.

 ## TASK DISTRIBUTION: